Edmund Muskie: Maine House of Representatives

 unconscious.
-He was rushed to the hospital where he remained unconscious for two days.
-Doctors believed that he was in a coma so they gave him comatose-specific medication which caused him to regain consciousness but start to hallucinate.
-Muskie tried to jump out of the hospital window but was restrained by staff members.
+He was rushed to the hospital, where he remained unconscious for two days.
+Doctors believed that Muskie was in a coma, so they gave him comatose-specific medication which caused him to regain consciousness but start to hallucinate.
+Muskie tried to jump out of the hospital window, but was restrained by staff members.
 After a couple of months, through physical rehabilitation and corrective braces, he was able to walk once more.

 Governor of Maine, 1955–1959

 Gubernatorial campaign

 After establishing a prominent presence in the Maine State Legislature and with the Office of Price Stabilization, he officially launched his bid in the 1954 Maine gubernatorial race as a Democrat.
 Burton M. Cross, the Republican incumbent governor, was seeking reelection.
 Had he won, he would have been the fifth consecutive Governor to be reelected.
 Throughout the election Muskie was viewed as the underdog because of the Republican stronghold in Maine.
 Muskie acknowledged this himself by saying, "[this is] more as a duty than an opportunity because there was no chance of a Democrat winning."
 A variety of personal reasons motivated his run.
 Muskie was deeply in debt owing five thousand dollars in hospital bills and maintained a rising mortgage.
 At the time of his election, the salary for the Governor of Maine was set at ten thousand dollars annually.
 While he was campaigning he was offered a position involving full partnership at a prestigious Rumford law firm that maintained "clients and income that [Muskie] had not achieved in fourteen years of practice in Waterville."
 His final choice reflected his 'society over self' mentality and decided to pursue the election.
 He announced his candidacy for the office on April 8, 1954.

 Muskie ran on a party platform of environmentalism and public investment.
 His environmental platform argued for the establishment of the Maine Department of Conservation to "have jurisdiction of forestry, inland fish and game, sea and shore fisheries, mineral, water, and other natural resources" and the creation of anti-pollution legislation.
 He stressed the need for "a two-party" approach to Maine politics with resonated with both Democratic and Republican voters wishing to see change.
 Muskie's central campaign slogan was "Maine Needs A Change" referencing the multi-year Republican stronghold.
 He criticized the Republican Party for neglecting the environment, failing to restart the economy, underutilizing skilled labor forces, and ignoring public investment.

 He successively won the Democratic gubernatorial nomination, and then the general election by a majority popular vote on September 13, 1954.
 The upset victory made Muskie the first Democrat to be elected chief executive of Maine since Louis J. Brann in 1934.
 His election has been viewed as a causal link to the end of Republican political dominance in Maine and the rise of the Democratic Party.
 After his win, he was asked by other Democrats running in elections outside of Maine to make a series of campaign stops.